-PROBLEM POSSIBLE CAUSE CORRECTIVE ACTION

-Frequent low pressure Patient disconnected or circuit Verify circuit firmly connected

-alarms connection is not tight to trach.
-Confirm all other

-connections are tight.

-Ensure low pressure alarm is at
+PROBLEM POSSIBLE CAUSE CORRECTIVE ACTION Frequent low pressure alarms Patient disconnected or circuit connection is not tight Verify circuit firmly connected to trach.
+Confirm all other connections are tight.
+Ensure low pressure alarm is at correct setting.
+Frequent high pressure alarms Buildup of secretions in patient's airway.
+Suction patient.

-correct setting.

-Frequent high pressure Buildup of secretions in patient's Suction patient.

-alarms airway.

 Water accumulated in patient circuit.
 Empty water traps on circuit.
 Low power alarms Internal battery is running down.
-Connect ventilator to a wall

-circuit or external battery

-source.

-If no power source available,

-remove patient from ventilator

-and ventilate with a manual
+Connect ventilator to a wall circuit or external battery source.
+If no power source available, remove patient from ventilator and ventilate with a manual resuscitation bag.

-resuscitation bag.

-\Contact your medical equipment supplier if you are unable to resolve the problem.
+^{}Contact your medical equipment supplier if you are unable to resolve the problem.